Rajaram II of Satara

-Rajaram Bhonsle II, also known as Ramaraja, was the sixth monarch of Maratha Empire.
-He was an adopted son of Chhattrapati Shahu.
-Tarabai had presented him to Shahu as her own grandson and used him to grab power after Shahu's death.
+Rajaram II (Rajaram Bhonsale, [ɾaːd͡ʒaɾaːm ˈbʱos(ə)le; June 1726 – 11 December 1777), also known as Ramaraja, was the sixth Chhatrapati of the Maratha Empire.
+He was an adopted son of Chhatrapati Shahu I. Tarabai had presented him to Shahu as her own grandson and used him to grab power after Shahu's death.
 However, after being sidelined, she stated that Rajaram II was only an impostor.
-Nevertheless, Peshwa Balaji Baji Rao retained him as the titular Chhatrapati.
-In reality, Peshwa and other chiefs had all the executive power, while Rajaram II was only a figurehead.
+Nevertheless, Balaji Baji Rao retained him as the Chhatrapati.
+In reality, Peshwa and other chiefs had all the executive power, while Rajaram II was only a nominal head of the Marathas.

 Early life

-In the 1740s, during the last years of Shahu's life, Tarabai brought Rajaram II to him.
-She presented the child as her grandson, and therefore, as a direct descendant of Shivaji through her husband Rajaram Chhatrapati.
-She claimed that he had been concealed after his birth for his protection and had been raised by the wife of a Rajput soldier.
-Consequently, Shahu adopted him as a child.

-After Shahu's death, Rajaram II was appointed as the new Chhatrapati, the Emperor of Marathas.
+After Shahu's death, Rajaram II was appointed as the new Chhatrapati, the King of Marathas.
 When Peshwa Balaji Baji Rao left for the Mughal frontier, Tarabai urged Rajaram II to remove him from the post of Peshwa.
 When Rajaram refused, she imprisoned him in a dungeon at Satara, on 24 November 1750.
 She claimed that he was an imposter from Gondhali caste and she had falsely presented him as her grandson to Shahu.
 His health deteriorated considerably during this imprisonment.
-Tarabai later signed a peace treaty with the Balaji Rao, acknowledging his superiority.
+Tarabai later signed a peace treaty with Balaji Rao, acknowledging his superiority.
 On 14 September 1752, Tarabai and Balaji Rao took an oath at Khandoba temple in Jejuri, promising mutual peace.
 At this oath ceremony, Tarabai also swore that Rajaram II was not her grandson, but an impostor from the Gondhali caste.
 Nevertheless, the Peshwa retained Rajaram II as the titular Chhatrapati and a powerless figurehead.